understand-ai/uai_openlabel/README.md

 ## How to use

+This library can be installed via pip using `pip install uai_openlabel` or with poetry using `poetry add uai_openlabel`.

 The entry point to the uai_openlabel data structure is `OpenLabel`, importable via `from uai_openlabel import OpenLabel`.
 To export an example OpenLABEL file and save it to disk, do